porsche-design-system/porsche-design-system/packages/components-js/src/components/basic/typography/typography.design.md

 ## Headline styles

 The Porsche headline styles should only be used for first-level headlines whose function is to lead a page, section or content area.
-For Porsche headlines styles, only bold weight is used to provide a good readability and making it as easy as possible to focus on the content sections of a page.
+For Porsche headlines styles, only semibold weight is used to provide a good readability and making it as easy as possible to focus on the content sections of a page.
 The headline styles span from large title, that can be used optionally and only once per page, to headlines 1 to 5 that can be used multiple times.

 |                  | 320 - 759 px (XS)     | 760 - 999 px (S)   | 1000 - 1299 px (M)   | 1300 - 1759 px (L)   | 1760  px or larger (XL)   |
 |------------------|---------------------  |------------------	|-------------------   |-------------------   |------------------------   |